Siemens Siemens Engineering Platforms

 Prerequisites

-• User interaction required: engineer must open the malicious file
+• User interaction required: engineer or technician must open a malicious file in an affected engineering product

 Exploitability